 How to certify copies

-You may need to get copies of your documents certified before you submit them to us with your application for a domestic certificate.
+- From overseas: you may need to get copies of your documents certified before you submit them to us.

 Persons who are authorised to witness statutory declarations include: